jpfeiffer16/PageGrabber/README.md

 Reports:
-    httpoccurences : Generate a report that tracks the number of non-secure links and their line numbers
+    httpoccurences : Generate a report that tracks the number of non-secure links and their line numbers stringSearch : Generate a report that gets all lines containing a certain string.
+Must pass input with -i.
 ```

 To use a report: